 As part of its oversight of ELSO, the Board shall approve the annual budget, approve and monitor expenditures of ELSO funds (or cause them to be approved and monitored), and cause to be conducted an annual audit of ELSO, including with respect to member center dues, sale of publications and courses, external contracts, grants, gifts, and other sources of income.

 Section 2.
 Number and Qualifications.
 The Board shall be composed of a minimum of three and up to fifteen members (“Directors”): the President of ELSO, the immediate Past-President, the President-Elect, the Treasurer (who shall concurrently serve as the Secretary), an at-large member who shall be from an Affiliate Chapter, and such other Directors as elected by the Board.
 The Board will be chaired by the President.
 The exact number of Board members (3-15) shall be set by resolution of the Board from time to time and may be changed by an affirmative vote of a majority of the then-serving Directors.
 The number of Directors must always be an odd number, and if an even number exists due to a vacancy, then the Board shall fill such vacancy as soon as practicable.
+In the event that there is an even number of Directors voting upon any matter and an equal number of votes is cast "for" and "against" such matter, the vote of the President shall prevail.
 A Director need not be a resident of the State of Michigan nor of the United States of America so long as the majority of Board members are US citizens.

 The Chief Executive Officer shall have the right to receive notice of and to attend meetings of the Board, but shall not be a Director.
 In addition to the Directors named above, the Board may appoint representatives of other organizations or individuals, as the Board may deem advisable, to receive notice of, and to attend, meetings of the Board, subject in all cases to execution of an appropriate agreement regarding confidentiality, maintenance of attorney client privilege (when applicable) and other similar matters.
 All such Board observers shall have such rights at the pleasure of the Board, shall not have voting power, and shall not be eligible to serve as an Officer.